Saving & Spending Travel

 The Amex Platinum Card is one of the three rewards cards I use to rack up Membership Rewards.
 The other two, including the American Express® Gold Card as well as The Blue Business® Plus Credit Card from American Express, make up what’s known as the Amex trifecta.

 I don’t spend a lot of money on this card because it offers bonus rewards only on select flights and hotel stays.
-But I used it in 2019 to pay for my Global Entry application because this card offers up to $100 statement credit every four years for your Global Entry fee (five year plan only).
+But I used it to pay for my Global Entry application because this card offers up to $120 statement credit every four years for your Global Entry fee (five year plan only).
 This security perk will save me time when I return to the U.S. and have to go through customs.
 I may also use this card’s airport lounge access benefit during my layovers in Amsterdam and Paris.

 I got the Amex Platinum a few years ago and have held onto it despite its $695 annual fee because of the luxury perks it offers, including: